► Mule spied for Porsche Cayenne Coupe

 Whichever powertrain, it's proof that Porsche is preparing to challenge the growing number of crossover EVs being developed by the world's premium car makers, desperate to remove the stigma from super-sizing their cars.

-CAR's insiders at Porsche tell us the car is not yet approved for production, but this long-distance sighting of a test car mule wrapping a Panamera body on SUV running gear suggests the project is forging ahead.
+CAR's insiders at Porsche tell us an EV version is not yet approved for production, but a long-distance sighting of a test car mule wrapping a Panamera body on SUV running gear suggests the project is forging ahead.

 We hear that this hack is an electric version twinned with the forthcoming Audi E-tron.
 It's not the first time we've spied it; in summer 2016, our spy photos captured it undergoing braking tests in Germany, as they refined the regenerative set-up.